Andy Karl: Personal life

 Karl met his former wife Orfeh while in the musical for Saturday Night Fever.
 They were married in January 2001 and resided in Manhattan.
 In addition to Saturday Night Fever, Karl and his former wife have performed together in Me and Mrs. Jones, Nights on Broadway II, Bright Lights, Big City, Legally Blonde, Pretty Woman: The Musical, and Joseph and the Amazing Technicolor Dreamcoat.
-In May 2024, he announced they had separated after 23 years of marriage.
-Shortly after, Karl confirmed his relationship with Groundhog Day co-star Elise McCann.
-The two revealed that they have become engaged to be married on July 28th, 2025.
+By May 2024, they had separated after 23 years of marriage.
+Shortly after, Karl confirmed his relationship with Groundhog Day co-star Elise McCann, which started while he was still with Orfeh.
+Many ushers witnessed the two having their affair during the Australian season of Groundhog Day outside the Princess Theatre.
+The two announced that they have become engaged to be married on July 28th, 2025, and they are expecting a child.